CortexIntelligentAutomation/docs/content/en/docs/2024.3/Reference/data-types/credentials/logontype.md

 ### Known Limitations

 - When [LogonType][] is set to `LogonType.NewCredentials` and trying to connect to a localhost database, it will not recognise the UserCredentials.
 To fix this use `LogonType.Network` as the [LogonType][].
+- When [LogonType][] is set to `LogonType.Network` and trying to connect to a remote database, it will not recognise the UserCredentials.
+To fix this use `LogonType.NewCredentials` as the [LogonType][].

 ## See Also